Rehman078/GitHub-User-Scraper/README.md

 ## 📖 Features

-- **GitHub User Search**: Search for GitHub profiles by username.
+- **GitHub User Scraping**: Enter a GitHub profile URL, click "Scrape User," and the app fetches, saves, and displays user details such as name, username, email, profile picture, and location in MongoDB.
-- **Profile Data Display**: View key details of each GitHub user, such as repositories, followers, and bio.
+- **Profile Data Display**: View all GitHub user details saved in MongoDB for easy access.
-- **Responsive Design**: Beautiful, responsive UI powered by Bootstrap.
+- **Responsive UI**: Elegant and responsive interface built with Bootstrap.
-- **Real-time Data**: Scrapes and displays live GitHub profile data using Puppeteer.
+- **Real-time Profile Data**: Uses Puppeteer to scrape and display live GitHub profile data instantly.

 ## 🖥️ Tech Stack